What “VR” Gets Wrong About Reality, Virtual and Otherwise

 It’s very important to me now, that controller, and the space it held between us.
 Not just for how we took care of each other through it (although, spoiler, it sort of is just that), but for what it suggests about the ways we relate to games.
 As we slouch towards more and more “immersive” media experiences, we’re going to need to reckon with this fact: that between the game and the player is always a third thing.
 For now, it’s the twin-stick controller.
 Once it was the Arcade.
-If Silicon Valley has their way, it’ll be a VR headset and motion control.
+If Silicon Valley has their way, it’ll be a VR headset and motion control, and perhaps a gaming headset under 100 thrown in for good measure.
 At the rate the technology is advancing, it seems well within the realm of possibility to imagine that one day soon, that third thing might as well be nothing at all.
-Well, I’m skeptical; morally yes, but even practically—because when it gets down to it, that third thing is, basically, the whole thing.
+Well, I’m skeptical; morally yes, but even practically-because when it gets down to it, that third thing is, basically, the whole thing.

 IKIRU, Akira Kurosawa.
 1952.